 Wherever possible, apply for low interest government loans first and only apply for high interest private loans if you require additional funds.
 Be aware that some loan programmes may have a limit on the amount of funding that will be provided.

-The UK government introduced a new £10,000 loans scheme for full-time and part-time master’s courses from 2016-17 entry.
-Information about the loans is available on the UK master's loan web page.
+The UK government offers a loans scheme for UK and EU students to fund full-time and part-time master’s courses.
+Information about the loans is available on the master's loan web page.

 Charities and the voluntary sector

 Many hundreds of charities make awards to current and prospective graduate students.
-However, they can be hard to find and may require a specific and specialized approach.
+However, they can be hard to find and may require a specific and specialised approach.

 Current Oxford students and staff can use their University email address to register online for access to the Guide.